Savannah Chrisley’s Cleavage-Baring Throwback Is Causing A Frenzy On Instagram

 “Gorgeous can’t believe Todd let you out the house,” one follower commented on the post.

 “I can’t believe your dad let you wear that!!!
-You look stunning!,” one more fan chimed in.
+You look stunning!” one more fan chimed in.

 As The Inquisitr recently shared, Savannah posed for a photo on a yacht in Miami.
 In the sexy shot, the two ladies put their heads together and smile big for the camera.
 Chrisley wears her short blonde locks slicked back and accessorizes the look with a plain gold necklace and a pair of huge black aviators while giving fans an eye full of cleavage in an electric blue bikini.